n-winspear/Stataflow-Flix-CS235-UOA/README.md

 As well as being able to run a local version of my code with a memory database, I have deployed a version of my code to a cloud instance in Google Cloud Platform that uses google cloud sql as the database

-You can view it here: http://www.stataflow.com
+You can view it here: http://www.stataflow.com (deprecated)

 ## Running a local version